atopy8/atopy8/README.md

 🔭 I’m currently working on:
 - A mini shell in C
-- A Sudoku solver in Python
+- little 2D PathFinding project in C++
-- A 2048 game in Java (console version)

 🌱 I’m currently learning:
 - System design and distributed systems